 Where to begin

-For me, this was a difficult choice.
-There is just so much material to cover here with loads of great activities and media.
-Many suggest starting with flower arrangements or picking leaves, which is fine.
-But I decided to start this lesson with my kids in the most impressive way I could: in nature herself.
+So for me, where to begin was a difficult choice.
+There is just so much material to cover here with loads of great activities and resources.
+Many suggest starting with flower arrangements or planting seeds in a garden, which is fine.
+But I decided to start this lesson with my kids in the most impressive way I could: in Mother Nature herself.

-Go to the closest nature reserve and explore
+Go to the closest forest or nature reserve and explore

 I found this to be the easiest way of sparking interest in just about anything we came across.
 If you have the opportunity to choose, try to make it as bio-diverse an area as possible.
 This way you will have a better chance of finding and identifying a treasure trove of indigenous plants and trees.

 Include the inhabitants

 If you get lucky enough to have some critters scurry across your path, perfect!
-The more you can relate the environment to animals habitat the better.
+The more you can relate the environment to animal’s habitat the better.
 In our case, we came across many birds, squirrels, and lizards.
-Not exactly a tropical rainforest of diversity, but for a 3-year-old, it did the trick.
+Not exactly a tropical rainforest of diversity, but for a 4-year-old, it did the trick.

 We also went looking for insects.
 When I say we, I mean me.
-Pilar is deathly afraid of anything with an exoskeleton.
+Pilar is deathly afraid of anything with many legs!
 But I’m trying to get my kids used to insects at an early age to minimize the typical fear children have when encountering these strange creepy-crawlies.